 Exceptionally, in the case of applicants for a restricted licence to drive specialist private hire vehicles, it may not be necessary for the applicant to complete the topography test.

 The licensing team has a responsibility to ensure that licensed drivers are fit and proper persons to hold such licences, given the circumstances of their employment.
-In order to assist in making such decisions, a check is made with the Disclosure and Barring Service before a licence application is determined, and thereafter on a three-yearly basis.
-Applicants are expected to subscribe to the DBS update service and remain subscribed whilst they remain licensed.
-DBS checks can take around eight weeks to complete.
+In order to assist in making such decisions, a check is made with the Disclosure and Barring Service before a licence application is determined, and thereafter every six months.
+Applicants are required to subscribe to the DBS update service and remain subscribed whilst they remain licensed.
+DBS currently estimates checks will take around eight weeks to complete.
 Find details of how to obtain a DBS.